wonderwhy-er/technical-report-generator/README.md

 You can find the source code on GitHub: [github.com/wonderwhy-er/technical-report-generator](https://github.com/wonderwhy-er/technical-report-generator)

+This project was generated through a conversation with Claude AI: [View the Claude chat](https://claude.ai/share/e28ba915-3df0-4bd8-8038-e581acd39051)

 ## Components

 1. **generate_figures.py**: Python script that creates sample data visualizations and generates a LaTeX table